Monday Morning Digest: Flurry of Moves Boost Some Teams, While Others Flounder

 The Eagles opted to keep five running backs on the active roster, making room for both travel-sized collegiate superstar Donnell Pumphrey (who had a rough preseason) and undrafted Wisconsin rusher/South Jersey native Clement (who was the Eagles' best back at times, LeGarrette Blount included).
 Five running backs may seem like an extravagance, but remember that Darren Sproles is also a returner and slot receiver, a role Pumphrey is also being groomed to fill.

-Keenan Cole, Jaguars
+Keelan Cole, Jaguars

 Cole, undrafted out of mighty Kentucky Wesleyan, caught a 97-yard touchdown against the Patriots in the first preseason game and also produced some impressive punt returns.
-Cole did drop a touchdown pass from Chad Henne against the Buccaneers, but if he was flawless the Jaguars wouldn’t know what to do with him.
+Cole did drop a touchdown pass from Chad Henne against the Buccaneers, but if he was flawless, the Jaguars wouldn't know what to do with him.

 Kendrick Bourne, 49ers

-Bourne played second fiddle to Cooper Kupp at wide receiver for Eastern Michigan, ran a tortoise-like 4.68-second sprint at the combine, and joined the 49ers late because he had to finish his coursework.
-That he hustled his way to a roster spot over a veteran the team spent real free-agent cash on (Jeremy Kerley) speaks volumes about the 49ers’ ability to put competition over pedigree while rebuilding the roster.
+Bourne played second fiddle to Cooper Kupp at wide receiver for Eastern Michigan, ran a tortoise-like 4.68-second sprint at the combine and joined the 49ers late because he had to finish his coursework.
+That he hustled his way to a roster spot over a veteran the team spent real free-agent cash on (Jeremy Kerley) speaks volumes about the 49ers' ability to put competition over pedigree while rebuilding the roster.

-Austin Carr, Saints, and Kasen Williams, Browns
+Austin Carr, Saints; Kasen Williams, Browns

-Carr was a preseason standout at wide receiver for the Patriots, Williams for the Seahawks, two difficult rosters to crack.
+Carr was a preseason standout at wide receiver for the Patriots, just as Williams was for the Seahawks—two difficult rosters to crack.
 Both bounced back from Sunday cuts with new opportunities.
 Carr lands on a Saints team with an outstanding receiver-development track record.
 Williams was scooped up by the Browns, where the road from the waiver wire to the starting lineup is always short.

 Younghoe Koo, Chargers

-Koo, who was born in South Korea and did not learn to speak English until he was 12 years old, beat Josh Lambo for the Chargers kicker job.
+Koo, who was born in South Korea and did not learn to speak English until he was 12 years old, beat Josh Lambo for the Chargers' kicker job.

 Shane Smith, Giants